Foundation Studio Mission

 in design principles and cultural literacy.

-Course Title: Expanded Studio Drawing (CRN: 103_C): Experimental Drawing
+Expanded Studio Drawing (CRN: 103D) - Drawing and Concept

 This course explores art and design for and about the human and more-than-human body.